codelight-eu/voogpagination/README.md

 This plugin is js only, i.e. there are no default themes or CSS styles included.

 ## Getting started
-You can either use a package manager or [download the latest release from this GitHub repo][zipball].
+You can either use a package manager or [download the latest release from this GitHub repo][releases].

 ```sh
 # Bower